Traditional BSN Application

 Traditional BSN nursing students are placed into campus cohort groups (Billings Spring 2020 Cohort above) and advance through the last four semesters of nursing courses together before graduation.
 It is important to complete the application for placement prior to starting the final semester of prerequisites in order to prevent a semester gap of courses.
 During this final semester of prerequisites you will receive notice regarding acceptance into the program and campus cohort placement.

-For students planning on applying for Fall 2023 placement (application opens November 15, 2022 and closes January 5, 2023), please watch a recording of the information session held on Thursday, November 10.
+For students planning on applying for either Fall or Spring placement.
+Please watch a recording of the information session for more details.

 Requirements for Application

 A calculated GPA of 3.0 or higher in required prerequisite courses.

 - Be on track to complete all prerequisites prior to placement start date, with a grade of C- or better ( prerequisites must have been completed within the last 15 years).
 No more than 2 repeats total across the required prerequisite courses.
 A grade of “W” counts as a repeat.
 If you are interested in appealing, please contact an advisor.

 - At least 3 of the 5 required natural science courses must be completed with a grade